 I recommend placing your applesauce in a jar with a screw-top lid for easy serving.
 It will stay fresh in the refrigerator for up to 2 weeks.

 I just love cooking with apples, especially in the fall!
 You can add them to so many tasty dishes for wonderful texture and flavor.
 Here are a few of my favorite apple recipes I know you’ll love:

 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - 7 large apples (peeled, cored, and quartered)

 - 1 cinnamon stick

-- Remove cinnamon stick.
-If you want your applesauce chunky, leave as is or use a potato masher right in the slow cooker to break up the bigger pieces.
-If you want a smoother applesauce, purée cooked apples in a food processor or with an immersion blender.
+- Mash the applesauce with a potato masher in the pot.
+For a smoother texture, purée in a food processor or with an immersion blender.